aws-samples/amazon-redshift-infrastructure-automation/README.md

 input a unique stack name to be used to identify this deployment, then press the *Enter* key

-### Post deployment

-Once the script has been run, you can monitor the deployment of CloudFormation stacks through the CloudShell console.

 Depending on your resource configuration, you may receive some input prompts:

 |	Prompt	|	Input	|	Description	|
 |-----------|-----------|---------------|
 |![Input Database Password](./images/InputDBPassword.png)|Password of external database|If are using an external database, will create a Secrets Manager secret with the password value|
 |![Input Redshift Password](./images/InputRedshiftPassword.png)|Password of existing Redshift cluster|If are giving a Redshift endpoint in the user_config.json file, will create a Secrets Manager secret with the password for the cluster database|

+### Post deployment

+Once the script has been run, you can monitor the deployment of CloudFormation stacks through the CloudShell terminal, or with the CloudFormation console.

 ## Clean up